lukinhas563/api-project-c/README.md

 }
 ```

-Following the same logic of the lasts one, if you wanto to see all companies of the collaborator you can the method **GET**:
+Following the same logic of the last one, if you wanto to see all companies of the collaborator you can the method <code>GET</code> :

 ```
 _.URL/companies?page=1&limit=9&idCollaborator=2